 We assess goodwill and other intangible assets for impairment in the second half of each year, or more frequently if events or changes in circumstances indicate that the carrying amount may not be recoverable.
-For purposes of the annual impairment evaluation, we assess qualitative factors to determine if events or circumstances exist that would lead us to conclude that it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
+For purposes of the annual impairment evaluation, we assess gualitative factors to determine if events or circumstances exist that would lead us to conclude that it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 If we determine that it is not more likely than not that the fair value of a reporting unit is less than its carrying amount, then we do not perform a quantitative evaluation.
-Should we determine that a quantitative analysis is required, we will first determine the fair value of the reporting unit and compare that with the carrying value, including goodwill.
+Should we determine that a quantitative analysis is required. we will first determine the fair value of the reporting unit and compare that with the carrying value, including goodwill.
 If the fair value of the reporting unit exceeds its carrying amount, then goodwill is not considered impaired and no further analysis is required.
 If the carrying amount of a reporting unit exceeds its fair value, we then proceed to determine the amount of the impairment charge, if any.
 There are many assumptions and estimates underlying the fair value calculation.
 Principally, we identify the reporting unit or business entity that the goodwill or other intangible asset is attributed to, and review historical and forecasted operating and financial performance and other underlying factors affecting such analysis, including market conditions.
 Other assumptions used could produce significantly different results which may result in a change in the value of goodwill or our other intangible assets and a related charge in our consolidated statements of operations.
 An impairment charge could be recognized in the event of a significant decline in the implied fair value of those operations where the goodwill or other intangible assets are applicable.
-In the event we determine that the value of goodwill has become impaired, an accounting charge will be taken in the fiscal quarter in which such determinat
+In the event we determine that the value of goodwill has become impaired, an accounting charge will be taken in the fiscal quarter in which such determination is made, which could have a material adverse effect on our results of operations in the period in which the impairment charge is recorded.